People are also watching

 How long does it take to recover from labiaplasty?

 The procedure is performed as a day case under general anaesthesia.
 As a result of the rich nerve and blood supply, the wounds heal quickly in their newly recreated form.
 It is usually two weeks before you can return to physical activity and six weeks before you feel fully recovered.
-After the procedure, sensation and function return to normal, and not infrequently are enhanced.
+After the procedure, sensation and function return to normal (sometimes even enhanced).

 What are the potential risks and complications of labiaplasty?